|Back to: Overview | History | Culture|

 H.M.
-The King Bhumibol Adulyadej, The Great, addressingBeing born on 5th December 1927 and acceded to the throne as King Rama IX on 9th June 1946,
+King Bhumibol Adulyadej, The Great, addressingBeing born on 5th December 1927 and acceded to the throne as King Rama IX on 9th June 1946,

-The Thai monarchy has been in continuous existence since 1238 A.D., the founding date of the Kingdom of Sukhothai by King Sri Indraditya – the first King of a unified Thailand.
+Thai monarchy has been in continuous existence since 1238 A.D., the founding date of the Kingdom of Sukhothai by King Sri Indraditya – the first King of unified Thailand.
 In 1279, the King Ramkhamhaeng, called Pho Khun Ramkhamhaeng the Great (the father of the nation), came to the throne.
-The Kingdom of Sukhothai was eventually succeeded by the Kingdom of Ayutthaya, founded in 1351 by King Ramathibodhi I. For four centuries Thai Kings, especially the King Trailokanat, ruled Ayutthaya, presiding over some of the greatest period of cultural, economic and military growth in Thai History.
-All of this ended in 1767, when a Burmese Army invaded and sacked the city of Ayutthaya.
+The Kingdom of Sukhothai was eventually succeeded by the Kingdom of Ayutthaya, founded in 1351 by King Ramathibodhi I. For four centuries Thai Kings, especially the King Trailokanat, ruled Ayutthaya, presiding over some of the greatest periods of cultural, economic and military growth in Thai History.
+All of this ended in 1767 when a Burmese Army invaded and sacked the city of Ayutthaya.

-After the fall of Ayutthaya kingdom, there was a brief episode in the history of Siam associated first with the civil war, and then, the short-lived Thonburi Kingdom under the King Taksin.
+After the fall of the Ayutthaya kingdom, there was a brief episode in the history of Siam associated first with the civil war, and then, the short-lived Thonburi Kingdom under the King Taksin.
 In 1782, a new Kingdom was established by King Buddha Yodfa Chulaloke or Rama I, when he moved the capital from Thonburi across the Chao Phraya river to Bangkok.
 Actually, at that time it was an Island on Chao Phraya river called Rattanakosin.
 Thus, has been launched a new distinct period in Thai history called Rattanakosin Era.

-The King Rama I has founded the Chakri dynasty, which is currently ruling in Thailand.
+King Rama I has founded the Chakri dynasty, which is currently ruling in Thailand.
 In 1868, the King Chulalongkorn or Rama V called The Great Beloved King ascended the throne as King of Siam.
-Being educated by Westerners, he embraced many of European and Western ideas in modernizing Siamese kingdom.
+Being educated by Westerners, he embraced many European and Western ideas in modernizing Siamese kingdom.
 King Chulalongkorn managed to save Siam from being colonized and was considered one of the greatest kings of Siam.
 In 1910, he was succeeded by his son the King Vajiravudh or Rama VI, who brought the monarchy into the 20th century.
 In 1925, he was succeeded by his brother the King Prajadhipok or Rama VII.
-The institution reached its current constitutional form in 1932, after a bloodless coup carried out by a group of foreign educated students called "the Promoters", which ended the absolute monarchy.
+The institution reached its current constitutional form in 1932 after a bloodless coup carried out by a group of foreign-educated students called "the Promoters", which ended the absolute monarchy.

 From 8th till 13th June 2006 Thailand celebrated the 60th anniversary of His Majesty the King's accession to the throne.
-The celebrations incorporated series of events marking Bhumibol's reign.
+The celebrations incorporated a series of events marking Bhumibol's reign.
 Events included the royal barge procession on the Chao Phraya River, fireworks displays, art exhibitions, pardoning 25,000 prisoners, concerts and dance performances.
 Royal visitors took part in a state banquet that was held in the newly constructed Rama IX Throne Hall at the Grand Palace, the first official function for the hall.
-The Chiang Mai Royal Flora Expo was also held to honour the anniversary.
+The Chiang Mai Royal Flora Expo was also held to honor the anniversary.